wacncontent/CustomizeTool/output/articles/multi-factor-authentication/multi-factor-authentication-azure-authenticator.md

 To confirm that the account is successfully activated, verify that the new account shows up on the accounts pages.

-Follow this step for all your accounts that you’d like to migrate to the new app.
+Follow this step for all your accounts that you'd like to migrate to the new app.